 My first inspiration, a photograph of my mother at work with her pinnard stethoscope in 1967.
 The seemingly unhomely clinical environment and masks were routine practices to protect mothers and babies from infection.
 Several decades later, I followed my mother’s footsteps, training as a Nurse and then a Midwife in 1994.

 In my years spent as a Hospital and then a Community Midwife I managed a caseload of women through the childbearing process.
-Though challenging as it was quite large almost 200 mums per year!
+Although challenging, almost 200 mums per year!
 I became an expert in normal labour care and childbirth in all settings- from the home and midwife led environments, to one of the largest obstetric maternity units in the UK.

 In my Team Leader role, I had greater freedom to use my knowledge, skills and expertise to influence the care both myself and my team of midwives delivered to women and their families.

 I currently work on a part time basis within the NHS as a Birth Midwife and Professional Midwife Advocate.
-This means that I can continue to maintain strong professional links as well as with have the time and space to work independently as a Practtioner, offering you my years of midwifery knowledge and expertise.
+This means that I can continue to maintain strong professional links alongside having the time and space to work independently as a Midwife Practtioner, offering you my years knowledge and expertise.

 This has been particularly successful for mothers wanting to birth in their own home or in the midwife led birth centre.

 Having worked as a Midwife for many years both on the labour ward and in the local community, I have found that unexpected complications, concerns, fears and worries can be dealt with more smoothly and easily with a planned anticipated approach.
 This will guarantee a positive experience for you and your baby no matter what route your birth process decides to take.
-I will ensure that You are fully aware, in control , involved and feel empowered through the whole experience.
+I will ensure that you have control over how your birth is managed.
+I will help you to be aware of your options and be involved in the decision making, ensuring that you feel empowered through the whole experience.